SadYuyuko/Search-Engine-Result-Hider/README.en.md

 **Snippet Matching:**
 `text/.*example.*/` – matches results whose snippet/description contains `example`.
 This rule does not match titles.
 `text/.*example.*/i` – same as above, case‑insensitive.
-Note: Snipet Matching is a script-only rule that doesn't work in ublacklist

 ### Screenshots：